 - Use this handbook as a guide to help select a herbicide treatment, then study the herbicide label(s) for appropriate use.

-- Control weeds as soon after germination as possible and stop early weed competition.
+- Control weeds as soon after germination as possible and stop early weed competition with crops.

 - Avoid using a herbicide if the grain crop is under stress.